agiskorska/template/README.md

 # Template Repo

 This repo is only used for testing purposes for the automation task of cloning repo on new changes in main.

+The following changes will check if the code is correctly done.